+Both temporary and permanent impacts are anticipated within the limits of wetland resources.
+Approximately 0.29 ac of estuarine wetlands would be permanently impacted by the project, including both intertidal (0.06 ac) and subtidal (0.23 ac) resources.
+Within the 0.29 ac of permanent impacts, impacts to bottom material type include 0.16 ac of impact to soft bottom, and 0.13 ac of impact to rocky/hard bottom materials.
 Since new drilled shafts, and potentially all the pier caps, would be installed in the channel, the estuarine channel bottom within the footprint of the new drilled shafts and pier caps would be permanently lost.
 In addition, dredging associated with widening of the existing navigation channel would cause permanent impacts to the channel bottom but would be a shift in habitat type rather than a loss of habitat.
 Based on the current design, the installation of the drilled shafts and pier caps for the bridge piers would permanently impact approximately 0.18 ac of subtidal E1UBL channel bottom, some of which is soft bottom and some hardbottom materials.
 Permanent impact to intertidal (E2US2) wetlands in the vicinity of the abutments due to the installation of the northernmost and southernmost piers would also constitute a portion of this 0.18 ac of impact.
 As a result of the proposed dredging, E1UBL channel bottom would be permanently impacted, however, this habitat would not be lost since the benthic habitat would still remain but would exist at a slightly lower elevation (i.e., at a greater depth).
-While the full dredge envelope (shown in blue in Figure 16) encompasses approximately .39 ac, it is anticipated only approximately 0.11 ac of this would be permanently impacted, since much of the proposed dredge envelope currently has depths below the required navigation channel depth.
+While the full dredge envelope (shown in blue in Figure 16) encompasses approximately 0.39 ac, it is anticipated only approximately 0.11 ac of this would be permanently impacted, since much of the proposed dredge envelope currently has depths below the required navigation channel depth.
+The 0.18 ac of impact from the piers and the 0.11 ac of impact from dredging constitute the total permanent impact of 0.29 ac.
 Underwater survey during the final design phase of the project will help to calculate exact quantities of dredge material.
+An existing Blue Mussel bed would be permanently impacted by the northern most new bridge pier (695 sf), as well as by a small area of rip rap placement required to the west of the northern bridge abutment (170 sf), for a total impact of 865 sf.

-Construction of the Fixed Bridge Alternative would have temporary impacts to wetland resources due to construction access and work containment for in-water work activities.
-During construction of the new bridge, the existing bridge would be functional and open to vehicular traffic; the navigation channel would also be maintained.
+Construction of the Fixed Bridge Alternative would have temporary impacts to wetland resources due to construction access and work containment for in-water work activities, such as the installation of and construction within cofferdams, placement of barge spuds, maneuvering of barges, and construction of a temporary work trestle.
+During construction of the new bridge, the existing bridge would remain functional and open to vehicular traffic; the navigation channel would also be maintained.
 As such, temporary work trestles would be constructed adjacent to, and west of, the proposed bridge alignment from both the north and south shores, but not across the navigation channel.
 Likewise, during the demolition of the existing bridge, temporary trestles would be built adjacent to, and east of, the existing bridge from both the north and south shores.
 The piles for the trestles would be installed during the in-water work window of November 15th and March 15th.
 The proposed bridge and existing bridge trestles would likely not be in place at the same time.